holistics/holistics-python/README.md

 Installation
 ---------------
-holistics_python can be installed with pip:
+Module can be installed with pip:
 ```
 $ pip install holistics
 ```